Information for J-1 Students

 There are some restrictions for a J-1 student that wants to transfer to a new school, including the following:

-- You must have the same major at your new institution
+- If transferring in the middle of your program, you must have the same major at your new institution

 - You must study at the same level or higher as you current degree program at OHIO